adartalmdrstalhdhky-max/Adlk-education-app/STRUCTURE.md

 # 📁 Adlik Project Structure

-This document describes the official folder and file structure of the **Adlik Smart School — Core Repository**.
+This document describes the **current and planned** folder structure of the Adlik Education App repository.

-The structure is designed to be clean, scalable, and easy for any developer to continue working on.
+The structure is designed to support long-term scalability while clearly reflecting the current state of the project.

 ---

-## 📂 Root Structure
+## 📂 Repository Root

-Adlik-core/ │ ├── docs/ │   ├── ai/ │   ├── sync-engine/ │   ├── curriculum/ │   └── system-design/ │ ├── lib/ │   ├── core/ │   ├── features/ │   ├── services/ │   ├── offline/ │   ├── online/ │   └── main.dart │ ├── assets/ │   ├── fonts/ │   ├── icons/ │   └── images/ │ ├── test/ │ ├── README.md ├── STRUCTURE.md └── ROADMAP.md (coming soon)
+Adlk-education-app/
+│
+├── android/              → Android platform configuration
+├── ios/                  → iOS platform configuration
+├── lib/                  → Flutter application source code ├── assets/               → Images, icons, fonts, and data files ├── docs/                 → Project documentation
+├── test/                 → Test files (to be added later) │
+├── README.md
+├── ROADMAP.md
+├── STRUCTURE.md
+├── PROJECT_OVERVIEW.md
+├── PRE_RELEASE_CHECKLIST.md
+├── CONTRIBUTING.md
+├── GOVERNANCE.md
+├── CODE_OF_CONDUCT.md
+└── LICENSE

 ---

-# 📘 Description of Main Folders

-## 📁 `/docs`
+## 📁 `/lib` — Application Source
-Contains all project documentation:
-- AI modules
-- Sync engine
-- Data models
-- Curriculum system
-- System architecture

-This helps new developers understand the system.
+This folder contains the Flutter application code.

+### Current Structure (Early Stage)

+lib/
+├── main.dart              → Application entry point
+├── core/                  → Shared utilities, themes, constants (planned) ├── features/              → Feature modules (planned) └── services/              → Services layer (planned)

+> Note: Most subfolders are planned and will be implemented
+> after the Android build configuration is fixed.

 ---

-## 📁 `/lib`
-This is the **heart of the application**.

-### Inside `/lib/`:

-lib/ ├── core/            → Global utilities, themes, configs ├── features/        → School system, books, AI chat, exams, etc. ├── services/        → API, database, storage, authentication ├── offline/         → Hive/SQLite offline engine ├── online/          → Sync engine + online services └── main.dart        → App entry point

----

 ## 📁 `/assets`

-Contains images, icons, fonts, and future book images if needed.
+Contains all non-code resources used by the application.

+assets/
+├── images/                → UI images and illustrations ├── icons/                 → App icons
+├── fonts/                 → Custom fonts
+└── data/                  → JSON or curriculum data (planned)

 ---

+## 📁 `/docs`

+Contains all project documentation and technical references.

+Current files include:
+- Architecture and planning documents
+- Governance and contribution guidelines
+- Roadmaps and release preparation

+Additional technical documents will be added as development progresses.

+---

 ## 📁 `/test`

-Unit testing files (not required right now but will be added by your team later).
+Reserved for unit and integration tests.
+Not used in the current phase.

 ---

-# 🔧 Developer Instructions
+## 🔧 Development Guidelines

-- All new features must go into `features/`
+- All new features should be implemented as **modular components**
-- All shared utilities go to `core/`
-- All database logic must be under `offline/`
-- All cloud/sync logic must go under `online/`
+- Business logic must remain separated from UI
+- Offline-first architecture is mandatory
-- Documentation must be stored in `/docs`
+- Curriculum and content must be data-driven (JSON / external files)
+- AI modules must remain optional and isolated

 ---

-# 🎯 Notes for Future Developers
+## 🎯 Notes for Contributors

-- The project supports **offline-first architecture**
+- This is an early-stage project
-- The AI module must not mention ChatGPT anywhere
-- The structure is designed for long-term scalability
+- The immediate blocker is Android build configuration
+- Feature development starts after build stability is achieved
-- Follow the roadmap in `ROADMAP.md` when building new stages
+- Follow the roadmap in `ROADMAP.md`

 ---

-# 🟢 Status
+## 🟢 Status

-This file is part of the **core documentation package** and will expand as development continues.
+This structure reflects the **current repository state** and will evolve as the project progresses.